laytya/MinimapButtonFrame-vanilla/README.md

 #Basic install instructions

 - Extract the archive
-  - Copy "MinimapButtonFrame" folder into your "<WOW FOLDER>/Interface/Addons/" directory
+- Copy "MinimapButtonFrame" folder into your "\<WOW FOLDER>/Interface/Addons/" directory
+- Optionaly (if you have FuBar) copy "MinimapButtonFrameFu" folder into your "\<WOW FOLDER>/Interface/Addons/" directory

 #Commands: